-If a broker or bank indicates on the proxy or its substitute that such broker or bank does not have discretionary authority as to certain shares to vote on a particular matter ("broker non-votes"), then those shares will be considered as present with respect to establishing a quorum for the transaction of business.
-Discretionary items are proposals considered routine under the rules of the New York Stock Exchange on which your broker or bank may vote shares held in street name in the absence of your voting instructions.
-Non-discretionary items are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested) and executive compensation, including the advisory stockholder votes on executive compensation, and on the frequency of stockholder votes on executive compensation.
-On non-discretionary items for which you do not give your broker or bank instructions, the shares will be treated as broker non-votes.
-Accordingly, your broker, bank or agent may not vote your shares on Proposals One, Two, Three, Five or Six without your instructions, but may vote your shares on Proposal Four.
+Discretionary items are proposals considered routine under the rules of the New York Stock Exchange on which your broker, bank or other agent may vote shares held in street name in the absence of your voting instructions.
+Non-discretionary items are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested) and executive compensation, including the advisory stockholder vote on executive compensation, and the proposal to amend and restate the Amended and Restated 2015 Employee Stock Purchase Plan.
+When there is at least one discretionary matter on which your broker, bank votes or other agent votes, on non-discretionary items for which you do not give your broker or bank instructions, the shares will be treated as broker non-votes.
+Accordingly, your broker, bank or agent may not vote your shares on Proposals 1, 2 or 4 without your instructions, but may vote your shares on Proposal 3.
+Broker non-votes will be counted towards the quorum requirement.
 We believe that the tabulation procedures to be followed by the Inspector are consistent with the general statutory requirements in Delaware concerning voting of shares and determination of a quorum.